NFU Mutual: Notable people

 A former chairman of NFU Mutual is Lord Curry of Kirkharle.
-He was appointed a director of NFU Mutual in 1997, and was Vice-Chairman before being elected Chairman in 2003.
+He was appointed a director of NFU Mutual in 1997, and was vice-chairman before being elected chairman in 2003.

 Harold Woolley, Baron Woolley was a director retiring in the 1980s.

 Court cases

+McGreevy

+The company's transition to a self-employed agency model was the subject of an employment tribunal.
+The court dismissed all of the grounds of appeal brought by the appellant.

+Smith (Leah)

 In Smith (Leah) v National Farmers Union Mutual Insurance Society Limited and Robinsons Services Limited [2019] NIQB 37, the company denied liability for an accident sustained during an employee's attendance at work, but the court found against the company.

-NFU Mutual was involved in a winding-up petition that concerned Quay Street Limited in a 2020 UK Companies Court case.
+Barber & Co

 In 2017, Preston-based law firm Barber & Co were ordered to pay costs to NFU Mutual after the firm represented a claimant in an injury case without instruction.
 Barber & Co lost the case and HHJ Peter Hughes referred the case onto the Solicitors Regulation Authority, Lancashire Police and the Crown Prosecution Service for further action.
 The law firm claimed the case was the result of "two non-qualified fee earners creating false documentation."

+Govina

 In 2016, NFU Mutual denied liability for a £128,000 bill for damage to a cottage from a burst water pipe.
 NFU Mutual lost the case and was ordered by Mr Justice Holgate to pay £100,000 in legal costs on top of the damage.

+Maritsave Ltd

 In Maritsave Ltd v National Farmers Union Mutual Insurance Society Ltd [2011] EWHC 1660 (QB) lost a case, having incorrectly denied an insurance claim following a fire: the court found they failed to prove a policy breach, and ordered them to pay Maritsave Ltd.'s claim and damages.

+HSBC

 In 2010, NFU Mutual sought compensation from HSBC towards fire damage to a property on the basis of double insurance but the judge agreed with HSBC and NFU Mutual was liable for the full extent of the claim.

-NFU Mutual has been a defendant/party in a number of contested cases where anonymity orders have been sought: